 The borough has a wide portfolio of parks and green spaces, whilst within the town centre open space is provided through a mix of green and hard landscaping.
 Additionally, there is a Site of Importance to Nature Conservation and a number of green corridors that permeate the outskirts of the centre.

 The River Ravensbourne and the River Quaggy flow north and west respectively through the town centre surrounds converging adjacent to the railway station and continuing north towards the River Thames.
-The path of both rivers are affected at points by culverts and channeling, while other sections accompany open space (including the Waterlink Way).
-Large parts of the town centre are at some risk of flooding from these sources although importantly most of the area is protected by flood defences, including the Thames Barrier6.
+The paths of both rivers are affected at points by culverts and channeling, while other sections accompany open space (including the Waterlink Way).
+In September 2010 the Council completed a final draft of the River Ravensbourne Corridor Improvement Plan which seeks to support opportunities to enhance the river and provide specific and general design guidance.
+Large parts of the town centre are at some risk of flooding from these sources as well we from surface water and sewerage flooding.